sr-murthy/oedtools/README.md

 * `validate` (`oed validate`) - for validating files (column headers + data), or only the headers in files
 * `columns` (`oed columns`) - for searching for columns with required properties, and for sampling column data

-There is a utility subcommand named `version` which can be used to get the package version (currently `0.1.5`) or the OED schema version the package is based on (currently `1.0.3`).
+There is a utility subcommand named `version` which can be used to get the OED schema version (currently `1.0.3`) the package uses, or the package version (currently `0.1.6`) or the .
 Usage is

     $ oed version
-    0.1.45

-    $ oed version --oed-schema
     1.0.3

+    $ oed version --package
+    0.1.6

 ### Validation